M-Pineapple/member-berries-apple-mcp/README.md

 ## What is Member Berries?

+Member Berries is a privacy-conscious fork of the excellent [apple-mcp](https://github.com/dhravya/apple-mcp) by Dhravya Shah.
+We took the original MCP and stripped it down to only the essential productivity tools, giving it a fun twist with the Member Berries theme - because 'member when apps only asked for what they needed?
+We 'member!

-Member Berries is a secure, minimal fork of [apple-mcp](https://github.com/dhravya/apple-mcp) that:
+Member Berries is a secure, minimal fork that:
 - **Remembers** your calendar events, notes, and reminders
 - **Creates** natural conversation starters based on your activities
 - **Maintains** context between conversations